SousdeyKim/Project_Post/README.md

 Project_Post

-A simple PHP web application demonstrating user authentication and CRUD (Create, Read, Update, Delete) operations with MySQL.
+A PHP-based web application developed as a school project to demonstrate user authentication and CRUD (Create, Read, Update, Delete) operations using MySQL, focusing on core backend concepts and database interaction.
-This project was built as a learning exercise from an online tutorial.

 ![Product-page](./Admin/images/Product.png)

 📌 Features